Kenyon College Loans

 For details on alternative loan products for parents, refer to Kenyon's Electronic Alternative Parent Loan Lender List.
 You are not limited to the lenders listed.

-Students who receive need-based financial aid will be awarded campus employment as part of their package.
+Students who receive need-based financial aid are encouraged to secure student work as part of their package.

 The Career Development Office advising staff assists all students interested in securing a job on campus.
 The Student Work Office and Career Development Office are both located in Chalmers Library.